seabasket/microchip-stock-check/README.md

  * Added Future Electronics support
  * Added menu that allows for searching through different MPN search sets.
  * Added ctrl-c instant quit
+ * Added advanced search. (reduce a massive list by only searching for specific packages and parts)